iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/7sem/ground_water_development_and_tubewell_technology.md

-## Syllabus

-**GROUND WATER DEVELOPMENT AND TUBEWELL TECHNOLOGY**

-**Course Objective:**
-To acquaint and familiarize the students with the concept, technological development and problem solving in the area of groundwater, tube well technology and water lifting devices.

-### **Course Outline:**

 1. **Occurrence and Movement of Ground Water [4 hours]**
     * Occurrence of Ground Water
     * Types of Water Bearing Formation and their Characteristics